Words of Comfort for a Parent’s Farewell

 Validation Acknowledge their emotions and assure them that their feelings are valid.
 Encourage them to express their thoughts and fears without judgment.

-Support Offer such as helping with household chores, running errands, or providing meals.
+Support Offer practical assistance such as helping with household chores, running errands, or providing meals.
 Additionally, inquire about any specific needs they might have during this difficult time.

 Comfort Provide words of comfort and reassurance.
 Share memories or stories about their parent to celebrate their life and provide a sense of solace.